All Episodes

 Why didn't they do this in the first term?

-Actually, a lot of issues when the White House talks about this year of action that they're having.
+That's a question we've been asking about actually a lot of issues when the White House talks about this year of action that they're having.

 You know, if these things are so important, why didn't you do them earlier?

-The President has missed an opportunity to really seize one of the most important issues facing our globe.
+The president has missed an opportunity to really seize one of the most important issues facing our globe.

 He had eight years.

-Why don't you start sooner well?
+Why didn't you start sooner?

 As you know, it is a critical issue for the globe.